QCD thermalization: Ab initio approaches and interdisciplinary connections: Ab initio holographic description of strong coupling phenomena

-The second approach, in which one solves gravity equations for different initial conditions, allows one to access a larger range of transient behavior.
-In particular, since we do not know which initial conditions are closest to the physics realized in experiment, one may wish to scan as many of these initial conditions as possible to obtain a comprehensive picture.
-The downside is that in most cases this way of phrasing the problem is very specific to the geometric language of describing strongly coupled QFTs similarly to the 1-particle distribution function being very specific to the weak coupling language.
+The second method, in which one solves gravity equations for different initial conditions, allows one to access a larger range of transient behavior.
+In particular, since we do not know which initial conditions are closest to the physics realized in experiment, one may want to scan as many of these initial conditions as possible to obtain a comprehensive picture.
+The downside is that in most cases this way of phrasing the problem is very specific to the geometric language of describing strongly coupled QFTs similarly to the one-particle distribution function being very specific to the weak coupling language.
 It does not allow for controllable comparisons with other frameworks akin to Ref.~\cite{Keegan:2015avk}.
 This can be somewhat ameliorated in holographic collisions in which the initial conditions for gravity originate from superimposing two exact solutions corresponding to individual projectiles approaching each other.

-Thermalization at strong coupling is a process in which one starts with an excited geometry in the bulk and after some time it becomes locally very close to a black hole geometry.
-This encapsulates the notion of thermalization of local observables.
-Non-local observables discussed in Sec.~\ref{sec.holononloc} can still show traces of non-equilibrium behaviour after local thermalization occurs.
+Thermalization at strong coupling is a process in which one starts with an excited geometry in the bulk that after some time becomes locally very close to a black hole geometry.
+This encapsulates the notion of thermalization of expectation values of local operators.
+Non-local observables discussed in Sec.~\ref{sec.holononloc} can still show traces of non-equilibrium behavior after local thermalization occurs.
 This should not come as a surprise since the thermalization of non-local observables is necessarily constrained by causality.

 The discussion thus far was quite generic but the explicit formulas were provided for strongly coupled CFTs.
-QCD is not a CFT and holography does not pose any conceptual problems in studying strongly coupled gauge theories with a nontrivial RG provided the theory remains strongly coupled at all scales.
-This can be realized by introducing relevant deformations to holographic CFTs, modifying their Lagrangian by $\int d^{4} x \, J \, O(x)$ with the (scaling) dimension $\Delta < 4$ of $O(x)$.
-This triggers a non-trivial bulk metric dependence on $u$, providing a gravitational counterpart of an RG flow.
+While QCD is not a CFT, holography does not pose any conceptual problems in studying strongly coupled gauge theories with a non-trivial RG, provided that the theory remains strongly coupled at all scales.
+This can be realized by introducing relevant deformations to holographic CFTs, modifying their Lagrangian by $\int d^{4} x \, J \, O(x)$ with the scaling dimension $\Delta < 4$ of $O(x)$.
+This triggers a non-trivial bulk metric dependence on $u$ providing the gravitational counterpart of a RG flow.